What are the Most Unique Things to Do in Toronto?

 Yorkville Rock

-Nearly one billion years old, the Yorkville Rock was taken in fragments from the Canadian glacial shield and then reassembled in Yorkville Park.
+For those asking about what to add to your Toronto things to do list, Yorkville Rock is a can’t-miss.
+Nearly one billion years old, this attraction was taken in fragments from the Canadian glacial shield and then reassembled in Yorkville Park.
 The rock weighs 650 tons and is composed of ancient mountain range segments that eroded ages ago.
 Also, visitors are allowed to sit and bask on the rock, so don’t be afraid to climb it.

 Love Locks Sign